 As is already the case under many laws, consent should remain one of the options for legitimizing data transfers to other countries.
-Of course, such consent should be limited to appropriate circumstances where obtaining prior consent is practicable and meaningful.
+Of course, such consent should be limited to appropriate circumstances where obtaining prior consent is practicable and meaningful and individuals have a real choice.
+(See also Section 8 below.)